FlightVin/ModuShell/README.md

 3. Enter commands separted by ; or & just as you would in a unix terminal
     * `$ command1 arguments & command2 arguments`
     * `$ command1 arguments; command2     arguments   ; command3  arguments ...`
-    * A command ending with a ; will be executed in the foreground while a command ending in & will executed in background.
+    * A command ending with a `;` will be executed in the foreground while a command ending in `&` will executed in background.
 If no such character is present at the end, then the command is run in foreground.
-4. To remove all .o and main file run `$ make clean`
+4. To remove all .o files, main file and history file (hidden) run `$ make clean`

 ---